xuniwaxia/xuniwaxia.github.io/PrivacyPolicy.md

 ## introduction

-[Makedreamgame] (“MakeDgame” or “we”) highly values your privacy.
-This privacy policy (the “Policy”) sets out how we collect, use and protect your personal data when you access, use and play games, features, content and services via websites, mobile applications and other channels or portals developed and managed by MakeDgame(the “Services”).
+[xuniwaxia] (“xuniwaxia” or “we”) highly values your privacy.
+This privacy policy (the “Policy”) sets out how we collect, use and protect your personal data when you access, use and play games, features, content and services via websites, mobile applications and other channels or portals developed and managed by xuniwaxia(the “Services”).

-At [Makedreamgame]， one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by [MAKEDREAMGAME] and how we use it.
+At [xuniwaxia]， one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that is collected and recorded by [xuniwaxia] and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in [Makedreamgame].
+This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in [xuniwaxia].
 This policy is not applicable to any information collected offline or via channels other than this website.

 ## Consent